Qihao-He/Parallel-programming/PI/log.md

 17:55PM
 Using Atom git-plus package failed at cannot pull or push in the Atom.
 Switch back to use vim.
+Find how to use the Atom git-plus package.

 ________________________________________________________________________________
 ________________________________________________________________________________